 There’s a strange connection that draws us into vintage photographs.
 Seeing doppelgängers (look-a-likes) in old pictures is our brain’s way of linking us to the past.
 We see what isn’t there - someone recognizable, a family member, maybe a friend, and then there are the ones that bear an uncanny resemblance to modern day celebrities.
 We’re so used to seeing celebrity faces on our tv, on blogs, and we even know what their mugshots look like.
 The tacky looking mugshots we have today are in stark contrast to the mugshots taken in the 1920’s.
 Vintage mugshots have an eerie beauty to them that’s lost in current mugshot photography.
 What would celebrity mugshots, the ones we’ve become accustomed to seeing on TMZ, look like if instead they were taken in the 1920’s?

 Welcome to this photographic archive of celebrity criminal history.
 It’s a world similar to our own just shifted a little.
 It’s a site we like to call, Mugshot Doppelgänger.
-Created by Art Director, Michael Jason Enriquez, an Advertising student at Art Center College of Design.
+Created by advertising art director, Michael Jason Enriquez.

 To see the beautiful, unaltered 1920’s mugshots visit the Historic Houses Trust.